Variational Monte Carlo Optimization of Topological Chiral Superconductors: Ground State Energy of Chiral Superconducting States

 The topological character of the state is encoded in the $K$-matrix, which we constrain to have a single zero eigenvector with all-positive entries as argued above.
 For two species, $K$ can only take the form

 where $m$ must be an odd integer.
 These states all have $f_I = 1/2$.
 For our purposes, we will focus on $m=1$, which we will label as $K_{2a}$ and $m=3$, $K_{2b}$.
-Other higher valued $m$s are possible, but their more nontrivial topological order will make them more unlikely to appear in real-experiment settings.
+Other higher valued $m$s are possible, but their more nontrivial topological order will make them less likely to appear in real-experiment settings.We note that $K_{2a}$ and $K_{2b}$ wavefunctions do not incorporate long-distance density fluctuation, which the single-species Pfaffian wavefunction does incorporate, so our multi-species energy estimates will more conservative.